SL4F/CPClient/README.md

 - AD Blocker for enhanced performance (comes disabled)
 - Discord Rich Presence (comes enabled)
 - Discord Rich Presence Location Tracking (comes enabled)
+- Can work with other flash games & Non flash games.

 #### Custom URL
 You can change the url of the CPPS and play in any other CPPS.